Eva-Kuk/unique-wings/README.md

 `pip3 install psycopg2`

-then freze the requirements with pip3 freeze
+then freeze the requirements with pip3 freeze

 `pip3 freeze > reqiurements.txt`

-to check go to requirements file
+to check go to requirements file.

 ![requirements](wireframes/readme/requirements.jpg)